YajingSun-Group/MolPackL/README.md

 We constructed an innovative algorithm framework, Molecular Packing Learning (MolPackL), which can accurately quantify elusive IMIs using contact density histograms (CDHs) and efficiently extract intermolecular features for further properties pre-diction of organic solids.
 It performs satisficing results in training predictive models of six IMIs-related properties in molecular crystals.

+The 0-DataPreprocess contains methods for generating isosurfaces and CDHs.

 ## Installation

 ```sh